slowanimals/Nomad/README.md

   - Draws polylines using OSMnx network graphs to approximate routes traveled
 - Interactive Folium map
 - Dashboard that displays buttons, trips, and metrics

-Additionally, images turned into thumbnails via Pillow and plotted in their approximate location.
+- Thumbnail generation via Pillow to show image previews
+   - Thumbnail folder is automatically deleted and repopulated whenever map is regenerating

 ## How to Use:
 - Click on "Upload" to upload any amount of images, then enter the folder name you want the images to go into